Back to: Climate change article.

 However, one may raise some doubt to this story when one considers the hurricane statistics more closely.
 In the table below it is shown.
 'TS' stands for the number of tropical storms in the considered decade, '1' for the number of category 1 hurricanes, etc. up to and including 5.
 'Katrina', 'Rita' and 'Wilma' were the most recent category 5 hurricanes.

-The jump after 1995 is now much more striking.
+The jump after 1994 is now much more striking.
 The question arises whether this is still part of the AMO pattern, or that it is the harbinger of a change in the tropical storm climate in the Atlantic and Caribbean basin.
-The coming 10 years will learn us more ...
+This isn't yet completely resolved, as the hurricane activity and intensity in the Atlantic and Caribbean basin increased after 1994, but didn't, up to now, do so in other parts of the world.

 Ref: Richard Kerr, 'Atlantic Climate Pacemaker for Millennia Past, Decades Hence?',

-Some on links between warmer sea water and more intense hurricanes
+Some on links between warmer sea water and more intense tropical storms

 Back to: Climate change article.